-Make An Obstacle Course – We would pull cushions off couches, turn over chairs, lay out anything to climb over, crawl under and jump on.
+Make An Obstacle Course – We would pull cushions off couches, turnover chairs, layout anything to climb over, crawl under and jump on.

 Dance Party – Put on the loud music and dance around.
 Be silly – you will hear giggles like never before.
-I just found the cutest little panda bluetooth speakers ever, on Amazon.
+I just found the cutest little panda Bluetooth speakers ever, on Amazon.
 There are even multiple animals to choose from.

 Play An Exercise Video – Have you been complaining that you don’t have time to exercise?
 Put on an exercise video and let them try to do it right alongside you.
 It may not be perfectly done, but you’ll have way more fun than if you did it alone.

 Play Hide And Seek – I’ve gotten many 5-minute power naps playing this game.
-Use good judgement here … as long as you always make sure your kids are safe, this is a great way to get a few minutes of relaxation in.
+Use good judgment here … as long as you always make sure your kids are safe, this is a great way to get a few minutes of relaxation in.

 Play Knock-It-Down – Alright, toddlers love to knock anything down.
-After you’ve tried it with the blocks and duplo, try gathering cups and Tupperware, stuffed animals, pillows, boxes, you name it, give it a try.
+After you’ve tried it with the blocks and Duplo, try gathering cups and Tupperware, stuffed animals, pillows, boxes, you name it, give it a try.

 Fingerpaint In The Tub – Buy some fingerpaints, get them down to diapers or undies and let them paint away inside the tub.
 This keeps them contained, lets them get creative, then allows you to turn the water on and wash them and the walls down all at once.